L9Manuel9/cybersecurity-skills/skills-projects/Social Engineering & Phishing/README.md

 4. Launch tests, record results, also write a full report about weak spots.

 ## Key Takeaways
-- Effective phishing assessments require detailed scenario planning and ethical oversight.
+- The success of a phishing assessments require careful preparation plus ethical rules.
 - Realistic simulations improve overall incident response and reporting awareness.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010